Role Playing Rules

 |Role Playing Rules arose from the Theatrical Combat System|

 The Role-Playing Rules are still dependent on the content of the Roll Playing Rules.
 Terminology, explanations and concepts are an abstraction from the Roll Playing Rules.
 Personas are still anthros, aliens and robots.
 The guns, armour, and space vehicles are the same.
 The players can observe or ignore as much of the detail as they wish.
 In this case, 'they wish' means telling a fun story.

-The Role-Playing Rules convert almost all record-keeping to descriptive words.
+The Role Playing Rules convert almost all record-keeping to descriptive words.
 The persona record sheet is a collection of words.
 Attack Rolls, Performance Rolls, Saving Rolls, are replaced with one mechanic.
-The principles and details of these concepts are based on the Roll Playing System.
-There are no EXPS to keep track of, no levels to keep track of, no HPS to keep track of.
+There are no EXPS to keep track of, no levels to keep track of, no keeping track of HPS.
 Movement does not require miniatures or hex mats.

 Most playing groups will have a referee.
 Role-Playing Rules do not differentiate between a referee and a player.
 Everyone at the table will be busy contributing to the story.
 Players are responsible for the outcomes of their dice rolls.
-The outcomes are guided by all players, so everyone is building the story.
+All players guide the outcomes, so everyone is building the story.

 There is a solitary dice mechanic in EXP called 4D2.
 The 4D2 mechanic gives descriptive results that guide the story.
 There are no point deductions or prescribed outcomes with 4D2.
 The dice decide the descriptors, and the players decide the best outcome for the story.